aloretocornidez/workshops/git-workshop/readme.md

 The green nodes are a branch that implemented a feature.

-The blue nodes are a branchof the green nodes.
+The blue nodes are a branch of the green nodes.

 The orange nodes branched off of the blue nodes and then merged back in to the blue nodes at the end.